meilisearch/specifications/text/0117-typo-tolerance-api.md

 `disableOnWords` disable the typo tolerance feature for a set of query terms given during a search query.

+> If `Javascript` is specified in `disableOnWords` the engine will not apply the typo tolerance on the query term `Javascript` if its typed at search time.

 ### 1.2.1.4 `minWordSizeFor1Typo`

 - Type: Integer